 CAHA will work with Associations to cooperate and combine into regional House leagues.
-These would still be separate Associations but they would practice together and play games in a combined House league with other Associations close to them.
+These would still be separate Associations but they could practice together and play games in a combined House league with other Associations.

 Why can't my 8 year old use full size nets and black pucks?